geodynamics/pylith/examples/2d/reverse/README.md

 * Static simulation
 * SimpleDB spatial database for specifying values for properties and boundary conditions
-* Use of gravity_field to simulate gravitational body forces.
+* Use of gravity_field to simulate gravitational body forces

 The simulation parameters are in the `pylithapp.cfg`, `step01_gravity.cfg`, `step01_gravity_quad.cfg`  and 'step01_gravity_tri.cfg`